October 4, 2024

 Photon Energy Focuses on Energy Storage (Image: Collected)

-This strategic shift toward energy storage, combined with initiatives from its New Energy division and investments in RayGen, is part of Photon Energy Group’s broader strategy to position itself at the forefront of energy innovation.
-As the need for grid stability and demand for renewable energy grows, the company is poised to play a vital role in integrating these resources into the grid and serving its customers.
+This shift toward energy storage, along with initiatives from its New Energy division and investments in RayGen, is part of Photon Energy Group’s broader strategy to position itself at the forefront of energy innovation.
+As the importance of grid stability and demand for renewable energy grows, the company is poised to play a vital role in integrating these resources into the grid.

 Photon Energy Group provides solar energy and clean water solutions globally.
 Since its inception in 2008, its solar power division has built and commissioned solar power plants with a total capacity exceeding 160 MWp.
 The company currently holds a proprietary portfolio of power plants with a combined capacity of 131.1 MWp and is developing projects totaling 1 GWp across Australia, Hungary, Poland, and Romania.

-The company also provides operations and maintenance services for 880 MWp worldwide.
+Additionally, the company offers operations and maintenance services for 880 MWp worldwide.
 Through its wholly owned subsidiary Lerta, the Group holds electricity trading licenses in Poland, the Czech Republic, Slovakia, Hungary, Romania, and Serbia.

-CleanPeak Energy, an Australian-owned specialist in renewable energy, is focused on building, owning, and operating a diverse portfolio of solar, battery, and thermal energy infrastructure.
+CleanPeak Energy, an Australian-owned specialist in renewable energy, focuses on building, owning, and operating a diverse portfolio of solar, battery, and thermal energy infrastructure.
 The company aims to provide smart, reliable, and cost-effective energy solutions to its customers.
-With a commitment to sustainability, CleanPeak Energy has become a trusted partner for major Australian corporations and governments looking to reduce carbon emissions and transition to net-zero.
+With a commitment to sustainability, CleanPeak Energy has become a trusted partner for major Australian corporations and governments seeking to reduce carbon emissions and transition to net-zero.

-Since its establishment in 2017, CleanPeak Energy has emerged as a significant player in the development and operation of distributed energy and utility infrastructure.
-The company’s mission is to accelerate the decarbonization of energy generation in Australia and position itself as the leading provider of distributed energy solutions in the country.
-CleanPeak Energy’s core focus is on developing solar and battery assets tailored to meet the energy needs of corporate customers on their path to achieving net-zero emissions.
+Since its establishment in 2017, CleanPeak Energy has emerged as a significant player in the development of distributed energy and utility infrastructure in Australia.
+The company’s mission is to accelerate the decarbonization of energy generation and establish itself as the country’s leading provider of distributed energy solutions.
+Its core focus is developing solar and battery assets tailored to meet the energy needs of corporate customers on their journey to achieving net-zero emissions.

 Disclaimer: The information published here is aggregated from publicly available sources.
 PVknowhow.com does not guarantee the accuracy, completeness, or timeliness of the content.
 If you identify any incorrect or misleading information, please contact us so we can review and, if necessary, correct it.